 Metal Detectable Gaskets for Vibratory Sieves

-Metal detectable gaskets for vibratory sieves from Russell Finex to help you meet strict food regulations and safeguard your product quality
+Metal detectable gaskets for sieving machinery from Russell Finex to help you meet strict food regulations and safeguard your product quality

 Food manufacturers across the world all face three common challenges, eliminating metallic and non-metallic contamination and static build up within plant machinery.
 We look at each area and how the newly developed Russell gasket aims to tackle all three.

 With the risk of damaging reputation and accruing potentially crippling costs, preventing metal contamination within products is a major focus for the food industry and as a result, manufacturers are constantly looking for new ways to eliminate this risk.
 Metal contamination can come in many forms, including nuts, bolts, metal tags, screen wire and fragments from failed parts.
 This has led to metal detection becoming a massive business within the food industry.
 The first industrial metal detector was developed in 1947 by founding company Goring Kerr, with Mars Incorporated being one of the first customers to use their metal detectors to inspect mars bars.
 Today, metal detection is standard practice in the food industry to ensure finished products meet established specifications.

 With metal detection systems now in place coupled with the advancement of materials, non-metallic contamination can also be tackled.
 Although strict dress codes ensure items such as jewellery and hair clips cannot enter the process, new metal detectable materials have been developed which allow other non-metallic items to be picked up by metal detectors.
 This includes everyday items like pens and calculators as well as equipment componentry such as seals and gaskets.